Utah Deaf History and Culture

 AFTER KENNETH C. BURDETT

-On August 23, 2011, the North Division, in a collective and thoughtful decision, renamed the ASL/English bilingual program as the Kenneth C. Burdett School of the Deaf.
-This change was made in honor of Kenneth C. Burdett, a significant figure in the history of the Utah School for the Deaf.
-Kenneth C. Burdett was a Deaf educator and advocate who dedicated his life to improving the education and rights of Deaf individuals in Utah.
-Trena Roueche, the Associate Superintendent of the Utah School for the Deaf at the time, and others believed that naming it after a Deaf individual, such as Kenneth C. Burdett, would help students connect with Deaf culture and community, ultimately strengthening their sense of identity as Deaf individuals.
-This decision, made with the support and enthusiasm of both students and faculty, honored the legacy and contributions of Kenneth C. Burdett to the Utah School for the Deaf and the Utah Deaf community.
-The renaming ceremony was a significant and proud event, promoting a sense of ownership and belonging among the students and reinforcing the importance of their cultural heritage.
+On August 23, 2011, the North Division officially renamed the ASL/English bilingual program to the Kenneth C. Burdett School of the Deaf in honor of KB.
+He was a pivotal figure at the Utah School for the Deaf, celebrated for his advocacy and dedication to advancing education and rights for Deaf individuals.
+This decision received enthusiastic support from Trena Roueche, the Associate Superintendent of the Utah School for the Deaf at that time, as well as from the school community.
+This renaming aimed to foster students' connections to Deaf culture and identity.
+Those involved believed that naming the school after a Deaf individual, such as KB, would help students connect with Deaf culture and community, ultimately strengthening their sense of identity as members of the Deaf community.
+The renaming ceremony was a significant event that promoted a sense of ownership and belonging among students while reinforcing the importance of their cultural heritage.

-The idea for the school's name originated with my father-in-law, Kenneth L. Kinner, whose favorite teacher was Kenneth C. Burdett.
-At that time, Dr. Michelle Tanner, a teacher at the Jean Massieu School of the Deaf, referred me to Trena to help compile biographies of notable Deaf individuals in Utah.
-I shared this information with Kenneth L. Kinner, a former student of Kenneth C. Burdett, and he was enthusiastic about the idea of naming the North Division after someone who is Deaf.
-He suggested, "Why not Kenneth C. Burdett?"
+The idea to name the school after Kenneth C. Burdett came from my father-in-law, Kenneth L. Kinner, known as "Ken," whose favorite teacher was KB.
+At that time, Dr. Michelle Tanner, a teacher at the Jean Massieu School of the Deaf, connected me with Trena to help compile biographies of notable Deaf individuals in Utah.
+I shared this information with Ken, a former student of KB, and he enthusiastically suggested, "Why not Kenneth C. Burdett?"

 Picture